RETURN_TO_INTELLIGENCE

 Should I prepare for the EU flat-rate duty?

 Yes.
-Starting July 1, 2026, all parcels under EUR 150 entering the EU face a EUR 3 per item category duty on top of existing VAT.
-Factor approximately $3.25/item into EU pricing now.
-The interim measure runs until July 2028.
+Starting July 1, 2026, all parcels under EUR 150 entering the EU face a EUR 3 flat-rate customs duty per distinct tariff heading per parcel, on top of existing VAT.
+Multi-product parcels with different HS headings pay EUR 3 per heading.
+Factor EUR 3+ per parcel into EU pricing now.
+The interim measure runs July 2026 to July 2028.

 Section